 You can buy NAS boxes with no hard drives included -- just empty slots where you insert your own hard drives.
-Computer-savvy users often say that these work better than the cheaper plug-and-play NAS drives because you can choose exactly the drives and sizes you want and replace drives if they break.
+Computer-savvy users often say that these work better than cheaper plug-and-play NAS drives because you can choose exactly the drives and sizes you want and replace the drives if they break.

 Among these types of network external hard drives, the Synology DiskStation DS412+ (Est. $650) NAS receives much acclaim from reviewers.
 CNET awards this Synology NAS an Editors' Choice and 4.5 stars out of 5.
 Reviewer Dong Ngo says it "makes an excellent NAS server for advanced home or small-office networks," and he is impressed with its performance, array of features and user interface.
 It can host up to four drives, which makes it ideal for large-scale backups.
 Experts agree that the user interface is robust, but that it might be a bit complex for the not-so tech-savvy.
 The Synology DiskStation DS412+ receives much praise from owners on Amazon.com as well, and negative reviews there are rare.

 For those with tighter budgets, there are cheaper Synology NAS models for basic home use, such as the Synology DiskStation DS213Air (Est. $300) which receives solid reviews from CNET for its "fast data performance," array of features and built-in Wi-Fi.
 Lenovo's Iomega StorCenter ix2-dl (Est. $300 for 2 TB / 1 TB Dual) NAS also gets decent reviews.
 It's "a very good NAS option that can work for power home users or small business," writes Samara Lynn at PCMag.com.
 It receives an Editors' Choice at Laptop Magazine, where Joel Brandon praises its "super-fast" transfers and "versatile storage" but says cloud setup is difficult.